Siouxland Fabricating Inc. leads the way through innovations laser-cutting machine and advanced automation system

 Siouxland Fabrication Inc. is a complete fabrication job shop.
 Going from prints to finished assembled products, they do it all.
 Started in 2004, Siouxland was already an experienced fabricator and they continue to run on experience.

-Siouxland has a variety of Mazak lasers, totally eight different lasers all in some sort of automation cells ranging from configurations with one to three machines in each cell.
+Siouxland has a variety of Mazak lasers, totaling eight different lasers all in some sort of automation cells ranging from configurations with one to three machines in each cell.
 Siouxland was looking to increase capacity and enter into the light gauge market.
 Their decision was to upgrade to a Mazak OPTIPLEX 3015 DDL with a LASER FLEX automation system with tower, unloading to the floor and shuttle cart.

 Originally the plan for the OPTIPLEX 3015 DDL was to process material under 0.250” because of the speed capabilities that the direct diode laser technology has.
 Siouxland has proved that the OPTIPLEX DDL out cut three of their previous CO2 lasers.
 Direct diode laser cutting speeds are higher than conventional CO2s or fiber laser generation systems for thin and medium thickness sheets including highly reflective materials.
 A shorter wavelength and higher heat absorption supports faster processing while energy conversion efficiency is four to five times that of a CO2 laser.

 “The combination of wavelength and laser beam profile makes these performance characteristics possible,” says Mazak Optonics Applications Manager Tim Tapper.
 “The OPTIPLEX’s beam profile, similar to a CO2, is absorbed more effectively by metal which increases cutting speeds.”